This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 You probably only need 30-60 minutes at Horseshoe Bend.
 But you may want to extend that with a picnic to enjoy with the views.

 I’d say sunrise or sunset would be spectacular time to visit Horseshoe Bend, and the middle of the day in summer would be HOT.

-Things to do near Horseshoe Bend
+Things to Do near Horseshoe Bend Arizona

 You’re in luck.
 Horseshoe Bend Arizona is surrounded by many cool attractions in the Page and Lake Powell region.

 You can easily combine them into a full-day experience.
 I actually wouldn’t make the trip to Horseshoe Bend unless you were going to do other things in the Lake Powell/ Page region.